PostHog/posthog.com/contents/blog/how-we-built-email-onboarding.md

 ![Onboarding 3.0](../images/blog/onboarding/onboarding_3.png)
 <caption>New emails for 3.0 tried to emphasize what was possible with PostHog, directing users to helpful blog content</caption>

-Here’s what the data looked like.
 Our conversion event was a user log-in within one week of opening an email.
 We hadn’t yet thought of anything better.

 - **Open rate:** 56%
 - **Click-through-rate:** 7.4%